Introduction

 by Andrew Geiss and Melissa Swift

 Lesson five defines generative models, their implementation, identifies practical concerns, describes combined loss functions, and discusses ethical concerns for generative ML.
-GAN are ML models that generate realistic data samples.
+GANs are ML models that generate realistic data samples.
 The first example is the classic number generator, MNIST.
 The second demonstration is atmospheric science oriented and uses GAN to generate realistic samples of true color MODIS imagery.
 The training image samples are taken from a dataset of labeled marine cloud regimes and contain primarily low-level clouds over the subtropical oceans.
 GANS provide highly realistic but potentially false outputs, this leads to obvious ethical concerns in environmental science.
 This presentation deliberates ethical ML stewardship.

 Lesson 6️⃣: Pytorch Library Package